vippsas/vipps-developers/README.md

 ![Vipps test app icon](images/vipps-testapp-app-store-icon.jpg)

-The iOS test app is available in Apple TestFlight: https://testflight.apple.com/join/hTAYrwea (you do *not* need an activation code).
+The iOS test app is available in Apple TestFlight: https://testflight.apple.com/join/hTAYrwea

+Please log in with your test user, that was sent in the welcome email to the email address used in the registration.
+You do *not* need an activation code.

+From the instructions in the link above:

+> Installing a Beta iOS App from an Invitation Email or Public Link:
+> 1. Install TestFlight on the iOS device that you’ll use for testing.
+> 2. Open your invitation email or tap on the public link on your iOS device.
+> 3. Tap View in TestFlight or Start Testing; or tap Accept, Install, or Update for the app you want to test.

 ## Android